ravirun/misfit-ravi/README.md

 ## Key Points to Cover

 1. **Core Theme**
-   - Exploring the digital masks we wear (satirical breakdown)
+   - Exploring how people hide their real selves online
    - Finding the satirical angle
    - Making it relatable and timeless